antonmarsden/rio-rgbify/README.md

 Usage: rio rgbify [OPTIONS] SRC_PATH DST_PATH

 Options:
-  -b, --base-val FLOAT   The base value of which to base the output encoding
+  -b, --base-val FLOAT                The base value of which to base the output
-                         on [DEFAULT=0]
+                                      encoding on [DEFAULT=0]
   -i, --interval FLOAT                Describes the precision of the output, by
                                       incrementing interval [DEFAULT=1]
-  -r, --round-digits     Less significants encoded bits to be set
+  -r, --round-digits INTEGER          Less significants encoded bits to be set to
-                         to 0.
-Round the values, but have better images compression [DEFAULT=0] --bidx INTEGER         Band to encode [DEFAULT=1] --max-z INTEGER        Maximum zoom to tile (.mbtiles output only) --bounding-tile TEXT   Bounding tile '[{x}, {y}, {z}]' to limit output tiles (.mbtiles output only) --min-z INTEGER        Minimum zoom to tile (.mbtiles output only) --format [png|webp]    Output tile format (.mbtiles output only) -j, --workers INTEGER  Workers to run [DEFAULT=4] -v, --verbose
+                                      0. Round the values, but have better images compression [DEFAULT=0] -e, --encoding [mapbox|terrarium]   RGB encoding to use on the tiles --bidx INTEGER                      Band to encode [DEFAULT=1] --max-z INTEGER                     Maximum zoom to tile (.mbtiles output only) --bounding-tile TEXT                Bounding tile '[{x}, {y}, {z}]' to limit output tiles (.mbtiles output only) --min-z INTEGER                     Minimum zoom to tile (.mbtiles output only) --format [png|webp]                 Output tile format (.mbtiles output only) -j, --workers INTEGER               Workers to run [DEFAULT=4] -v, --verbose
-  --co NAME=VALUE        Driver specific creation options.See the
+  --co, --profile NAME=VALUE          Driver specific creation options.
+See the
-                         documentation for the selected output driver for more information.
+                                      documentation for the selected output driver
+                                      for more information.
   --help                              Show this message and exit.
 ```